-Grades: 9-12 1 English credit

-Prerequisite: Instructor approval

-This course is designed for students who have limited English proficiency.
+Duration: Year Grades: 9-12 Credit: 1 English Prerequisite: Instructor approval This course is designed for students who have limited English proficiency.
 Emphasis is placed on acquiring skills in listening, reading, speaking and writing.
 This intensive instruction in a supportive and non-threatening environment helps students learn English quickly and allows ELLs to make necessary academic and social adjustments.

-FAMILY & CONSUMER SCIENCES
+Family & Consumer Sciences